healthchecks/healthchecks/README.md

 ## Setting Up for Development

-These are instructions for setting up HealthChecks Django app in development environment.
+These are instructions for setting up healthchecks Django app in development environment.

 * prepare directory for project code and virtualenv: